SUMMER 2021 UPDATE:

 - Mozilla (4% of users across mobile and desktop) switches to blocking third-party cookies as a browser default.

-- In January 2020, Google announces Chrome will end support for third-party cookies in its Chrome browser by early 2022.
-While the 20% market share from Safari and Mozilla is significant, this Chrome announcement is the first real “Oh, crud” moment, as Chrome has a global market share of 65% of users across desktop and mobile devices.
+- Also in June 2021, Google officially pushes out the date Chrome will end support for third-party cookies in its Chrome browser from early 2022 (as originally announced in Jan 2020) to the second half of 2023.
+While the 20% market share from Safari and Mozilla is already significant, the sunsetting of cookies on Chrome is the real “Oh, crud” moment, as Chrome has a global market share of 65% of users across desktop and mobile devices.

 Well, essentially it means an end to third-party cookies as we know them.
 It’s clear both the government and the private sector are finally starting to come to terms with how the business model for a free internet has been exposing individuals’ personal information — and taking action to protect that personal information.